 Looking to close gaps between your teeth?
 Dental bridges can give an aesthetic feel and cover unsightly spaces in your dental arch.

 Implants and dental bridges are both used to cover gaps in your teeth.
 However, while implants involve dental surgery, dental bridges can be fitted on without invasive techniques.
-Our dentist in Portland, OR can measure spaces in your oral cavity and fabricate well-fitting bridges for your requirement.
+Our dentist in Portland, OR, can measure your oral cavity spaces and fabricate well-fitting bridges for your requirement.

-Dental bridges involve the fitting of false teeth or crowns that are anchored onto abutment (or supporting teeth) on both sides of the gap.
+Dental bridges involve fitting false teeth or crowns anchored onto abutment (or supporting teeth) on both sides of the gap.
 In the absence of natural teeth, dental bridges can also be supported by implants.
 Since implants are made of titanium and not prone to decay, implant-supported bridges tend to last much longer.
-Contact Serene Dental in Portland, OR for more information on dental bridges near you.
+Contact Portland dentist for more information on dental bridges near you.

 There are mainly four types of dental bridges available:

 1. Traditional Dental Bridge

-Traditional dental bridges are the most popular and are fitted onto natural abutment teeth on either side of the empty space.
+Traditional dental bridges are the most popular and are fitted onto natural abutment teeth on either side of the space.
 These are usually replaced every five to six years, depending on aftercare and oral hygiene.